• Skip to primary navigation

 If you plan to use them in salads or sandwiches where they will be mixed with mayonnaise and other strong flavors, using sweeter tomatoes can provide more subtlety.

-• Key Characteristics: Cherry tomatoes are small and sweet, bursting with flavor.
-They add a vibrant pop of color and freshness to dishes, making them a suitable substitute for San Marzano tomatoes in salads and sauces.
+• Key Characteristics: Cherry tomatoes are small and sweet, full of flavor.
+They add a bright pop of color and freshness to dishes, making them a suitable substitute for San Marzano tomatoes in salads and sauces.

 • Proper Ratio: Use an equal amount of cherry tomatoes as a substitute for San Marzano tomatoes.
 Adjust the quantity based on your recipe requirements.